xaviersoler8/dbw_project/README.md

 - PROFILE: This section allows you to log out.
 See you soon!

 # LIMITATIONS
 It would be a good idea to implement an admin user to organize the APP.
-However, we have a lot of assignments (as you can see in the Calendar ;)) and we coul have not reached all.
+However, we have a lot of assignments (as you can see in the Calendar ;)) and we could not reached all.

 # SOFTWARE
 PHP